Azure-Samples/azure-spring-apps-multi-zone/docs/appgw.md

 ## Public IP

 An Application Gateway needs a public IP address.
 This is created first.
+It is also created in all 3 availability zones.

 ```terraform
 resource "azurerm_public_ip" "appgw-pip" {